Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 ‘Pointing’ refers to the action when the dog freezes their body completely.

-They stretch out their neck and tail to form an arrow and point toward the area that they’d like their owner to focus on.
+They stretch out their neck and tail to form an arrow and point toward the area they want their owner to focus on.

-Because of the close relationship that owners have with their Pointers, they have developed loyal and obedient personalities.
+Because of the owners’ close relationship with their Pointers, they have developed loyal and obedient personalities.

 They are highly intelligent and can quickly learn commands.
 However, they also have a playful side and love the space to run around.